 Idea 1.
 Take a boat taxi to a smart lunch….

-Go for a lunch at The Master Builders Hotel.
+Go for lunch at The Master Builders Hotel.
 Great if you’re staying at Beaulieu Brickworks and Gins Barn – both have deep water jettys onto the river.
 We suggest booking a private room here.
-They can get very busy in peak times and the service may be slow otherwise.
+They can get very busy at peak times and the service may be slow otherwise.

 The boat taxi can pick up from either jetty – since this is one of the only private rivers in England, this is quite a privilege and it’s a 20 minute journey along this prettiest of English rivers to the tiny village of Bucklers Hard.
 The taxi will take you 15-20 minutes and is dependent on the tides and weather.
 It wanders in and around the curves of the river and you’ll have the best view of some of the countries nicest houses and yachts.